gerardd33/Tidy/specs/guide.md

 ## Attributes

 Let's build a sample mutable class.
 We'll start by adding some fields.
-First, note that for member lists, as well as for all other constructs (for example the body of *if*), there are two possible syntax variants:
+First, note that for member lists, as well as for all other constructs (for example an *if* or a method body), there are two possible syntax variants:

-If you manage to squeeze it in one line:
+If you manage to squeeze it into one line:

 ```
 values: firstName: String, lastName: String